 Avoiding outdoor activities can completely prevent allergic conjunctivitis.

-While avoiding outdoor allergens can help, indoor allergens such as dust mites and pet dander can also trigger allergic conjunctivitis.
+While avoiding outdoor activities allergens can help, indoor allergens such as dust mites and pet dander can also trigger allergic conjunctivitis.

 Allergic conjunctivitis occurs when your eyes come into contact with an allergen, triggering an immune response.
 Common causes and risk factors include